-Lincoln at 31-33 West 110th Street in Harlem is more easily accessible than Kew Gardens to the communities with the highest number of admissions to Rosie's.
+• Lincoln at 31-33 West 110th Street in Harlem is more easily accessible than Kew Gardens to the communities with the highest number of admissions to Rosie's.
 There are several subway and bus routes near the building that would make it easier for visitation and maintaining community connections.
 In addition, Harlem is home to many community-based service providers that specifically serve justice-involved women and families.
-These groups, including Exodus Transitional Community, Greenhope Services for Women and Osborne Association, can offer services that start when women and gender-expansive people are at the Center, and continue after release to promote successful reentry.
+These groups, including Exodus Transitional Community, Project Green Hope, and Osborne Association, can offer services that start when women and gender-expansive people are in the center, and continue after release to promotes successful reentry.